 Have you seen our Rainbow Fish?
 What does it mean?
 You probably recognize the use of the fish symbol — a symbol for Christianity since the days of the early church.
 In recent times, the fish symbol is often found on churches, businesses, and even ads and cars.
 The rainbow, another Christian symbol, was given to Noah from God with a promise and reminder that the world would never again be destroyed as it was in the flood.

-In the last 25 years, the rainbow has been used to symbolize diversity, and was chosen as a symbol for the Rainbow Coalition in the struggle for civil rights.
+Since the late 20th century, the rainbow has been used to symbolize diversity, and was chosen as a symbol for the Rainbow Coalition in the struggle for civil rights.
 In the late 70’s, the gay and lesbian community also adopted it as a symbol of diversity, and you see the “gay flag” on everything from homes and businesses to cars and ads.
 It’s a symbol that sends the message that people are valued for their differences, and that everyone is welcome.

 Both of these symbols hold meaning for many people in our community.
 Two long-time members of CGS merged these two symbols and started using it as a sign that LGBTQ+ people were welcome in this community of faith.
 That's because: